turingschool/curriculum/source/topics/vagrant_setup.markdown

 Listening on 0.0.0.0:3000, CTRL+C to stop
 {% endterminal %}

 Then, in your host operating system, open http://localhost:3000 in a browser.
-You should see the *Welcome abord* page -- you're done!
+You should see the *Welcome aboard* page -- you're done!

 ## Cloning